obsoletestudio/spring2022/README.md

 The link to the live session: [https://meet.google.com/mip-dfzx-hkj]

 # Chat for support
-In between live session, feel free to ask questions to your tutor in the [Discord channel](https://discord.gg/Dz6TWJRP)
+In between live sessions, feel free to ask questions to your tutor in the [Discord channel](https://discord.gg/Dz6TWJRP)

 # Tools
 You will need to setup an account to the following tools in order to follow the course: